sebfisch/html-rb/README.md

     gem install html-0.1.1.gem

-You can also use the latest version of this gem in your project by including this line in the `Gemfile`:
+You can also use the latest version of this gem in your project.
+Just include this line in the `Gemfile`:

     gem "html", :git => "git://github.com/sebfisch/html-rb.git"